xilopaint/alfred-pdf-tools/README.md

 * `Slice in Multiple Files`: Slice the selected PDF file in multiple files by entering page numbers and/or page ranges separated by commas (e.g. 2, 5-8).
 * `Slice in a Single File`: Slice the selected PDF file in a single file by entering page numbers and/or page ranges separated by commas (e.g. 2, 5-8).
 * `Crop`: Convert two-column pages in single pages.
+* `Scale`: Scale the selected PDF files to a given paper size.

 ## Contribute